LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 ### List of different types of analyzing options and options strategies
 Options analysis is a method for investors use for to buy call and put; therefore, traders make decision in buying and selling.

+### Two types of options:
+1.)
+American options can be exercised at any time between the date of purchase and the expiration date.
+2.)
+European options are different from American options in that they can only be exercised at the end of their lives on their expiration date.

 #### Call option gives the holder the right to buy a stock.
 #### Put opton gives the holder the right to sell a stock.